 The Trust is seeking to raise new capital to undertake additional investments consistent with the Investment Strategy.
-The Offer is not expected to impact the Target Return nor the Trust's ability to pay monthly distributions to Unitholders.
+The Offer is not expected to impact the Target Return nor the Trust's ability to pay monthly distributions to Unitholders during the period it takes to fully invest the additional capital raised.
 The Manager believes funds raised under the Offer and deployed in accordance with the Investment Strategy will achieve the following: